Bureaucracy: United Kingdom

 Instead of the inefficient and often corrupt system of tax farming that prevailed in absolutist states such as France, the Exchequer was able to exert control over the entire system of tax revenue and government expenditure.
 By the late 18th century, the ratio of fiscal bureaucracy to population in Britain was approximately 1 in 1300, almost four times larger than the second most heavily bureaucratized nation, France.
 Thomas Taylor Meadows, Britain's consul in Guangzhou, argued in his Desultory Notes on the Government and People of China (1847) that "the long duration of the Chinese empire is solely and altogether owing to the good government which consists in the advancement of men of talent and merit only", and that the British must reform their civil service by making the institution meritocratic.
 Influenced by the ancient Chinese imperial examination, the Northcote–Trevelyan Report of 1854 recommended that recruitment should be on the basis of merit determined through competitive examination, candidates should have a solid general education to enable inter-departmental transfers, and promotion should be through achievement rather than "preferment, patronage, or purchase".
-This led to implementation of Her Majesty's Civil Service as a systematic, meritocratic civil service bureaucracy.
+This led to implementation of His Majesty's Civil Service as a systematic, meritocratic civil service bureaucracy.

 In the British civil service, just as it was in China, entrance to the civil service was usually based on a general education in ancient classics, which similarly gave bureaucrats greater prestige.
 The Cambridge-Oxford ideal of the civil service was identical to the Confucian ideal of a general education in world affairs through humanism.
-(Well into the 20th century, Classics, Literature, History and Language remained heavily favoured in British civil service examinations.
-In the period of 1925–1935, 67 percent of British civil service entrants consisted of such graduates.)
+Well into the 20th century, classics, literature, history and language remained heavily favoured in British civil service examinations.
+In the period of 1925–1935, 67 percent of British civil service entrants consisted of such graduates.
 Like the Chinese model's consideration of personal values, the British model also took personal physique and character into account.